Can You Register Your Car Without Insurance?

 7. Wisconsin

-However, most of these states still require you to have insurance before driving, except for Virginia and New Hampshire.
+However, most states still require insurance before driving, except for Virginia and New Hampshire.

 These two states don’t mandate insurance for all drivers.
 You can drive without coverage in Virginia by paying a $500 Uninsured Motor Vehicle (UMV) fee.
 In New Hampshire, insurance is optional, but you must pay for any damage if you cause an accident.
 While insurance isn’t required, both states strongly recommend having at least minimum liability and property damage coverage.